esalman/autolabeller/README.md

 # Autolabeller

-This tool can automatically generate anatomical and functional labels of spatial maps of brain activity, and a reordered functional network connectivity matrix.
+This tool can automatically classify noisy spatial maps of brain activity, and generate anatomical and functional labels of the spatial maps and a reordered functional network connectivity matrix.

 ## Prerequisites